Meaningful Giving. Inspired Change: Health in Mexico

 You can be a part of the solution when you donate to ICF and our health partner organizations.

-In FY2014, ICF contributed nearly half a million dollars in support of health and human services programs, with a special focus on healthcare in Mexico.
+In FY2016, ICF contributed over $1.05 million dollars in support of health and human services programs, with a special focus on access and quality of healthcare in Mexico.
 These include:

 Fronteras Unidas Pro Salud, A.C.: